-If you suggest that Angel is Buffy's true love and their relationship is tragic and believable compared to the Masochism Tango of Spike and Buffy, the Spuffy shippers will hit you.
+If you suggest that Angel is Buffy's one true love and their relationship is tragic and believable compared to the Masochism Tango of Spike and Buffy, the Spuffy shippers will hit you.
 If you suggest that Spike is Buffy's true love and their relationship was gritty and realistic compared to the hopeless and boring idealism of Buffy/Angel, the Bangel shippers will hit you.
-This was entertainingly summarised on fandom_wank as: Buffy spent nearly a hundred hours slaying vampires and around 30 minutes shagging two of them.
-Guess which caused more wank?
+Joss Whedon may have reignited the war in 2016 by telling an interviewer that while Buffy/Angel would always be the Official Couple, he personally preferred her with Spike.

-If you suggest that Angel and Spike had no interest in Buffy at all except for fighting over her because they're really in love with each other, the het shippers will hit you.
-If you suggest that neither Spike nor Angel had interest in each other and they both love Buffy more than anything else in the universe, the slashers will hit you.
+If you suggest that Angel and Spike had no interest in Buffy at all, except for fighting over her because Angel and Spike are really in love with each other, the Buffy/Angel and Buffy/Spike shippers will hit you.
+If you suggest that neither Spike nor Angel had interest in each other and they both love Buffy more than anything else in the universe, the Angel/Spike shippers will hit you.

 It's probably not wise to bring up Buffy's name when there are Angel/Cordelia shippers about.
 Nina doesn't fare much better — not since Cordelia was effectively Put on a Bus.